Overdose Prevention & Response

 Iraq and Afghanistan Veterans of America’s annual survey of 5,174 veterans in 2021 asked if they had been prescribed or were currently taking prescription medications for service-connected injuries.
 Many medications can be harmful when used with alcohol or other substances, increasing the risk of serious side effects, unintentional overdose, and death.

 In 2023, RAND published A Summary of Veteran-Related Statistics drawing from public nationally representative datasets demonstrating that veterans of all ages were more likely than nonveterans to get treatment for alcohol and substance use.
-Only veterans age under age 65 were more likely to get treatment for mental health concerns.

 Only 2.3 percent of post 9/11 and 1.2 percent of pre 9/11 era veterans reported receiving treatment for alcohol or drug use in the past year and 36.5 percent of post 9/11 and 19.9 percent of pre 9/11 era veterans reported binge drinking in the past month.

-“Obtaining prompt access to services is critical not only during times of crisis,” the VA’s 2023 VA National Suicide Prevention Report notes, “but when first initiating treatment, and in a sustained manner to complete a full episode of care.”
+“Obtaining prompt access to services is critical not only during times of crisis,” the 2023 VA National Suicide Prevention Report notes, “but when first initiating treatment, and in a sustained manner to complete a full episode of care.”

 Operation Deep Dive™